Academic reporting includes:

 - Add, remove, and replace tuition schedules

-The Data Slicer only looks for students—those who have some sort of academic record or even just the Student role.
+The Data Slicer only looks for students—those who have the Student role and some sort of academic record.

 The Filter lets you select the conditions you'll use to find the students you wish to report on.
 Read about the different terms and operators you'll encounter in the filter.